 - Incremental sales

-- Online metrics (website visits, shares, likes, etc.)
+- Engagement metrics (website visits, shares, likes, etc.)

 2. What tools and systems can you leverage to support your event measurement plan?